 - You can display and analyze data with Power BI.

-1. For this example, we’ll start from a SharePoint list that stores consulting interventions:
+- For this example, we could start from a Microsoft list, such as one that stores consulting interventions or pending IT tickets:

 Here’s a small snapshot of some of the templates that might give you some usage ideas for the app:

 Here you’ll be able to design and adapt apps that you create to your specific business needs!
 Power Apps Studio is specifically for designing, building, and managing canvas apps (which we’ll touch on in the next section).

 This handy mobile app is available on both phones (iOS, Android) and tablets (Windows 10).
 No matter the platform, the app provides a runtime environment where you’ll be able to execute all of your Power Apps apps.
 This includes the ones that were shared with you as well as the ones you designed and coded yourself.